COVID-19 Updates & Patient Guidelines

 – Our dental care team will communicate with you before your visit and ask several screening questions as a precautionary measure.
 When you arrive for your appointment, you will be asked these same screening questions again.
 We will also administer a pre-screening assessment as recommended by the ADA.

-- In order to reduce the number of people in the office, our check-in process and visitor policy have been updated.
-Details will be shared with you when you schedule your appointment
+– In order to limit the number of people in the office, our check-in process and visitor policy have been updated.
+Details will be shared with you when you schedule your appointment.

 – We have hand sanitizer that we will ask you to use when you enter the office.
 You will also find hand sanitizer in the reception area and strategically placed throughout the office for you to use as needed.